shivam-7814/food-order-and-management-system/README.md

 1. Visitors/Users have to login to order food. //with php mailer
 2. They can browse all the Categories and Food Items.
 3. They also can order easily from the website.
-4. Admin can Manage Admin, Caegories and Food Items
+4. Admin can Manage Admin, Categories and Food Items
 5. Admin can also Manage and Track Food Order and Delivery